How To: Peel and Stick Backsplash

 Directions for Installing Peel and Stick Backsplash Tiles

-To begin, you need to cut the little "tabs" off of your first tile to get a straight edge.
+First, you need to cut the little “tabs” off your first tile to get a straight edge.
 If you live in an old house, do not expect anything to be straight or even.
-As you can see, I did the entire bottom row of tiles, before I went back and added ½ sheets on the top row.
+As you can see, I did the entire bottom row of tiles before adding 1/2 sheets to the top row.
 My counter has a dip in it.
-I chose to keep the tiles level, and allow them to dip down behind the counter top.
+I chose to keep the tiles level and allow them to dip down behind the countertop.

-Sometimes, it can be a little challenging to get the tiles lined up, especially in this corner where I had to stand on my tippytoes!
+Sometimes, getting the tiles lined up can be a little challenging, especially in this corner where I had to stand on my tippytoes!
 After applying each tile, press it down firmly with your hands.
 Then, remove the protective film before adding the next tile.

-TIP: I chose to DRY FIT each and every tile before I revealed the sticky back.
+TIP: I chose to DRY FIT every tile before revealing the sticky back.

 How to Cut for Outlets